magnopus-opensource/connected-spaces-platform/README.md

 _"An interoperable communication library for the next generation of the internet."_

-⚡️ Current Supported Languages : C++, C#, Web Assembly, Android, IOS and MacOS
+⚡️ Current Supported Languages : C++, C#, Web Assembly

+💻 Current Supported Platforms : Windows, Android, IOS and MacOS

 ****